-Contingency tables (also called cross tabs or two-way tables) is a multicolumn table that presents the count or percentage of responses for two categorical variables.
+Contingency tables (cross tabs or two-way tables) are multicolumn tables that present the count or percentage of responses for two categorical variables.
 In a two-way table, the categories of one of the variables form the rows of the table, while the categories of the second variable form the columns.

 The “outside” of the table contains a special row and a special column that contain the totals.
 Cross-classification tables are also known as cross-tabulation tables.

 Downloads Cross-Classified by Type of Call-to-Action Button

 This two-way cross-classification table summarizes the results of a webpage design study that investigated whether a new call to action button would increase the number of downloads.
 Tables showing row percentages, column percentages, and overall total percentages follow.

 Row percentage table